KDE/digikam-doc/post_processing/metadata_editor.rst

 Content
 ~~~~~~~

-This view describe the visual content of the item.
+This view describes the visual content of the item.

     - **Headline**: this checkbox allows to edit the content synopsis.
 This field is limited to 256 characters.
     - **Caption**: this checkbox allows to edit the content description.
 This field is limited to 2000 characters.
 This field can be synchronized with the **JFIF Comment section** and **Exif Comment**.